On the genera of certain integral lattices in ternary quadratic spaces: Introduction

 By a \textit{$\g$-lattice} $L$ in a vector space $V$ over a number field or nonarchimedean local field $F$, we mean a finitely generated $\g$-submodule in $V$ containing a basis of $V$.
-For a symmetric $F$-bilinear form $\p$ on $V$ and two subspaces $X$ and $Y$ of $V$, we denote by $X \oplus Y$ the direct sum of $X$ and $Y$ if $\p(x,\, y) = 0$ for every $x \in X$ and $y \in Y$; then we also denote by $\p|_{X}$ the restriction of $\p$ to $X$.
+By an \textit{order} in a quaternion algebra $B$ over $F$ we mean a subring of $B$ containing $\g$ that is a $\g$-lattice in $B$.
+For a symmetric $F$-bilinear form $\p$ on $V$ and two subspaces $X$ and $Y$ of $V$, we denote by $X \oplus Y$ the direct sum of $X$ and $Y$ if $\p(x,\, y) = 0$ for every $x \in X$ and $y \in Y$; we also denote by $\p|_{X}$ the restriction of $\p$ to $X$.
 When $X$ is an object defined over a number field $F$, we often denote by $X_{v}$ the localization at a prime $v$ if it is meaningful.